RECIPE | a foolproof rhubarb cake by Claire Thomson

 ~ Allow the cake to cool a bit before turning upside down onto a plate.

-Claire Thompson has kindly given permission for me to reproduce and share this recipe.
+Claire Thomson has kindly given permission for me to reproduce and share this recipe.